 Skip to Content

-Today’s post is all about the RV solar charge controller.
+This post is all about the RV solar charge controller.
 “The what?”, you may ask.
 This essential component of an RV’s solar power system is seldom the focus when people talk about solar.
 Solar panels and battery banks seem to get top billing.
 But the solar charge controller is a critical element of any RV solar system, and today we’ll tell you why.

-Regardless of the size of your solar array and your battery bank, all you’ve gotta do is connect a solar panel to a battery and you’ve got power, right?
+Regardless of the size of your solar array and your battery bank, all you’ve gotta do is connect a solar panel to a battery, and you’ve got power, right?
 Not so fast!
-Today’s post focuses on what’s missing in that scenario – the RV solar charge controller.
+This post focuses on what’s missing in that scenario – the RV solar charge controller.
+We talk about what it is, what it does, how it works, and why you absolutely need it.
+If you’re considering powering your rig (or anything that requires power) with solar, this information is critical to your plan.

 Let’s dive in…